HL7/fhirpath.js/README.md

 The core parser was generated from the FHIRPath ANTLR grammar.

 Completed sections:
-- 3 (Path selection) - except that "is" and "as" are not supported yet
+- 3 (Path selection)
 - 5.1 (Existence)
-- 5.2 (Filtering and Projection) "ofType" - basic support for primitives
+- 5.2 (Filtering and Projection) "ofType" - limited support for types(see below)
 - 5.3 (Subsetting)
 - 5.4 (Combining)
 - 5.6 (String Manipulation)